auth0-blog/angular-auth0-aside/angular-auth0-aside.markdown

 1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[create a new client](https://manage.auth0.com/#/clients/create)" button.
 2. Name your new app and select "Single Page Web Applications".
 3. In the **Settings** for your new Auth0 client app, add `http://localhost:4200/callback` to the **Allowed Callback URLs** and `http://localhost:4200` to the **Allowed Origins (CORS)**.
 4. Scroll down to the bottom of the **Settings** section and click "Show Advanced Settings".
-Choose the **OAuth** tab and make sure the **JsonWebToken Signature Algorithm** is set to `RS256`.
+Choose the **OAuth** tab and set the **JsonWebToken Signature Algorithm** to `RS256`.
 5. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Client** options under the **Connections** tab.
 The example shown in the screenshot above utilizes username/password database, Facebook, Google, and Twitter.
+For production, make sure you set up your own social keys and do not leave social connections set to use Auth0 dev keys.

 ### Set Up an API